 The National Police Board directs the activities of the police

 The National Police Board directs and guides operational police activities.
 It plans, develops, directs and supervises police activities and the related support functions.
 The National Police Board is responsible for ensuring equal access to police services and equal quality of service throughout the country.

 It is based in Helsinki, but has offices for Gambling and Firearms Administration in Riihimäki and Private Security Sector Supervision in Mikkeli.
 The Board is headed by the National Police Commissioner.

 Local police departments and national police units – the National Bureau of Investigation and the Police University College – operate under the National Police Board.
 The Board is responsible for the performance management of these units.
-In addition, the Finnish Security Intelligence Service is directly subordinate to the Ministry of the Interior.

 Police departments form the local police

 The local police force consists of 11 police departments.
 Local police services are provided at main police stations, police stations, police service points and joint service points.

 - Helsinki Police Department